jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 Ivan to sign up for a MailChimp account and set it up.
 Then add it to the website.

-Ivan reports:
+Ivan reports: Ivan will add a widget to the dasa.org.za website.

-Notes:
+Notes: We need a custodian of the newsletter to send one out every month.
+Robin is the mail-chimp guru & communications officer.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Durban